neerjathakkar/academic-kickstart/content/post/neerja-espana-6.md

   {{< figure library="true" src="pilares_plaza.jpg" title="" lightbox="true" width="500">}}

 Second weekend: More concerts and hanging out.
 The highlight was on Saturday, with the *ofrenda de flores*, where lots of people participate in a parade that ends up with offering flowers, which is then arranged into a literal floral mountain.
-The folwers were incredible.
+The flowers were incredible.
 Aiko decided to walk with the Japanese society of Aragon, so we met a bunch of people through that and ended the day at a cafe with new friends, which made for a very fun day.

   {{< figure library="true" src="flores.jpg" title="" lightbox="true" width="500">}}